sergiocarneiro/repro-stylex-vite-published-packages/README.md

 # StyleX Vite Published Packages Issue Reproduction

-This is a minimal reproduction project to demonstrate the issue with StyleX and Vite not compiling definitions in published packages.
+A minimal reproduction project to demonstrate the issue with StyleX and Vite not compiling definitions in published packages.

 When running the app, only a blank page is displayed, and the console shows the error: